-When New York’s Marijuana Regulation and Taxation Act (MRTA) was enacted in March 2021, it gave cities, towns and villages until Dec.
+When New York’s Marihuana Regulation and Taxation Act (MRTA) was enacted in March 2021, it gave cities, towns and villages until Dec.
 31, 2021, to opt out of adult-use sales and consumption areas.

 Most did, though they can opt back in through a voter referendum or legislation.

 Municipalities are prohibited from opting out of cannabis processing, cultivation, distribution and delivery.

 Residents last year in the small town of Tusten near the Pennsylvania border garnered enough signatures for a ballot referendum in November after its board opted out in late 2021.

 Voters overturned both opt-outs – 54% opposed consumption-area bans and nearly 60% opposed retail bans.

 “It was the power of the voters,” Holland said.

 “It’s a little bit troublesome when you look at Long Island.
 There were not strong referendum movements out there.”